daniel-fudge/sagemaker-tennis/README.md

    conda install pytorch -c pytorch -y
     ```

-1. Execute the training process.
+1. Execute the training process simply double click the `train.bat` file.
+You should get an average score of 0.3 after
+1700 episodes.
+A score of 0.5 solves the environment.

     ```bash
-   python run_test.py
+   train.bat
     ```